Access to Student Information

-Students who wish to file a standing request to release information to a particular person or agency may submit a Release of Information Form to the Enrollment and Student Transcript office in the Student Center.
+Students who wish to file a standing request to release information to a particular person or agency may submit a Release of Information Form to the Student Transcripts and Registration office in the Student Center.
 Students must show their photo ID when submitting this consent.
 If a third party is returning this form on behalf of the student, the form must include the student’s signature and be accompanied by a photocopy of the student’s photo ID.

 This authorization will allow the designated person or agency access to the information identified on the form and will remain in effect until revoked in writing by the student.
 This form is not intended to be used for a single release of information such as a transcript request or enrollment verification.
 These types of requests should be made by submitting a Transcript Request online or submitting a Verification of Enrollment Request Form.